Selection of Individuals to Use a Specific Pesach Offering - and Separation of the Pesach Offering

 People who are too old or sick to consume an Olive-Sized amount, are ineligible to consume from the Offering Pesach: Pesachim 61a

-Allowing an Impure person to eat the Offering, if it was brought in Communal Impurity: Pesachim 95b-96a
+Allowing an impure person to eat the korban, if it was brought in Communal Impurity: Pesachim 95b-96a; Keritot 10a

-If one made the Blessing of the Holiday Offering on the Pesach Offering: Pesachim 121a
+If one made the Blessing of the Holiday Offering on the Pesach Offering, or vice versa: Pesachim 121a; Zevachim 37a

 Eating it hastily: Pesachim 96a